ihsn/SDCTheory/_build/html/_sources/anon_methods.rst.txt

 Anonymization Methods
 =====================

 This Section describes the SDC methods most commonly used.
-All methods are implementable in *R* by using the *sdcMicro* package.
 We discuss for every method for what type of data the method is suitable, both in terms of data characteristics and type of data.
-Furthermore, options such as specific parameters for each method are discussed as well as their impacts. [#foot34]_ These findings are meant as guidance but should be used with caution, since every dataset has different characteristics and our findings may not always address your particular dataset.
+Furthermore, specific parameters for each method are discussed as well as their impacts.
+These findings are meant as guidance but should be used with caution, since every dataset has different characteristics and our findings may not always address your particular dataset.
 The last three sections are on the